coderacheal/Sunday/README.md

 # Sunday <a name="about-project"></a>

-**Sunday** is an app embed with a machine learning model that warns users about the context of their message before they send them.
+**Sunday** is an app embed with a machine learning model that warns users about the sentiment of their message.

 ## 🛠 Built With <a name="built-with"></a>